CRAFT Community Reinforcement and Family Training

 SRC’s CRAFT (Community Reinforcement and Family Training) support program is for family members and friends concerned about someone close to them who lives with a substance use disorder.
-CRAFT’s curriculum is highly-effective, evidence based and compassionate making it ideal for engaging a reluctant loved one into treatment.
-Family members and friends learn strategies to take care of themselves while also increasing motivation for positive change in their loved ones.
+CRAFT’s curriculum is a highly effective, evidence-based compassionate practice that gives family members tangible strategies to engage with a loved one in active use.
+Family members and friends learn how to take care of themselves while also increasing motivation for positive change in their loved ones.

-- Identify their loved one’s triggers for and results of their use.
+Identify your loved one’s triggers and results of their use.

-- Break the patterns that lead to or increase a loved one’s drinking or using.
+Break the patterns that lead to or increase your loved one’s drinking or using.

-- Develop and improve communication skills to more effectively express their needs and requests.
+Develop and improve communication skills to effectively express your needs and requests.

-- Help their loved one access effective addiction treatment resources when they express interest in treatment.
+Help your loved one access addiction treatment resources when they are ready.

-*In order to create continuity in this program series, and to promote the maximum benefit to mastering the principals and skills presented in CRAFT, we ask that attendees commit to the full 12 week sequence.
+*In order to create continuity in this program series, and to promote the maximum benefit of mastering the principals and skills presented in CRAFT, we ask that attendees commit to the full 12-week sequence.
 The group will be closed at week 3 and anyone wanting to sign up after that time will be added to the waitlist for the next group.*

 Why use CRAFT?